 The first thing to do is know where you are and then plot where you want to be.
 Then it’s a matter of connecting those dots: that’s the path.

 To map out that path, start by creating a vision.
 A picture is worth a thousand words, as they say, and could be the best way to capture the vision you see for your future.
 Once you have a vision, it’s now time to set up a series of goals.
 You can use the SMART tool, which is an acronym for specific, measurable, attainable, realistic and time-bound.

 Now write a plan that schedules those goals, breaks them down into tasks and creates an action plan.
 Then, of course, act on it.
 To ensure success it helps to have an accountability partner to make sure you’re making the right choices and progressing as planned.
 Then monitor and track that progress.
 Don’t forget about celebrating when you achieve milestones; you deserve it.

-Lastly, Jennifer cautioned about repeating yourself and doing the same thing that got you into this rough patch.
-Certainly, don’t double-down on what you dislike: do more of what you love.
+Lastly, Jennifer cautioned about repeating herself and doing the same thing that got her into this rough patch.
+Certainly, don’t double down on what you dislike: do more of what you love.

 Pro-Tip: Once you’ve made the decision to quit, make sure you know how to quit your job without burning any bridges.
 For example, never trash talk your former employer.
 You need a good recommendation, and you never know if you might work with the person again.

 Take it Further: Make sure you write a resignation letter!
 Read our blog for tips and examples.

 You might just need a reset in your career.
 You may need new options, a plan, and an advocate to get there.

 So, it depends on where you are and where you wanna go.
 Some people think the only option they have is to quit.